What You Can Do With an OTA Degree

 "The profession of occupational therapy has deep roots in mental health and provides many different clinical and community-based programs in that practice area," she said.
 "While mental health is still a component of a holistic approach to practice, the profession also allows the scope of practice through the lifespan, meaning an OTA can work with newborns through geriatrics."

 Working with children

 As a pediatric therapist, you work closely with children of all ages as well as parents, teachers, and caregivers.
 The settings include hospitals, outpatient clinics, school systems, community-based programs and some non-traditional practice settings like hippotherapy

 "Hippotherapy is an equine-assisted therapy that utilizes the movement of and interaction with horses," Posey said.
 "Aquatic therapy provides treatments and exercises performed in water for relaxation, fitness, physical rehabilitation, and many other therapeutic benefits."

 Working with adults

 OTAs can also work with adults in many practice settings, including acute settings within a hospital, inpatient rehabilitation settings and outpatient rehab settings.
-Other adult practice areas include work hardening and driver rehabilitation.
+Other adult practice areas include work hardening

 "Work hardening is an individualized, job-specific program designed to return people to full-duty work," Posey said.
 "Driver rehabilitation is promoting and restoring safe community mobility."